-For instance, if you have a GTX 750 Ti in your gaming computer and you go out and spend $700 on a 4K monitor or a 1440p/144Hz monitor, you will be dissappointed to find that your framerate will actually drop once you get your new badass monitor hooked up.
+For instance, if you have a GTX 750 Ti in your gaming computer and you go out and spend $700 on a 4K monitor or a 1440p/144Hz monitor, you will be disappointed to find that your framerate will actually drop once you get your new awesome monitor hooked up.

 This is because your new monitor requires more GPU power to run than you currently have.

 So, it’s very important that if you are going to buy a new monitor to game on, that you have the hardware to accommodate it.